Date(s) - 02/10/2018

 Dr. Wilhelm is a renowned botanist, ecologist, and educator.
 He joined the staff of the Morton Arboretum, in Lisle, Illinois, in 1974.
 Jerry’s long tenure at the Morton Arboretum included extensive study of the Chicago Region’s flora and ecology.
 While at the Arboretum, he was the junior author with Floyd Swink on the third and fourth editions of Plants of the Chicago Region (1979; 1994).
 Since the 1970s, Jerry has been the principal developer of the theory and methodology of Floristic Quality Assessment, which has expanded beyond the Chicago Region to include dozens of states and provinces across North America.

 Laura Rericha is the quintessential naturalist.
 Early in life she became fascinated by birds and now is a peerless master of their identity and lover of their natural history.
 Mentored by Floyd Swink, she has become devoted to the fact that plants and animals do not live in isolation, neither from each other nor from their habitats – a view born from direct observation of plants and their species-specific associations.
+She will discuss insect and plant associations.

 Our Greater DuPage Wild Ones chapter was one of the earliest partners in getting this book to press via our donation and we are recognized as such in it.
 We know you appreciate and enjoy how much we do for you as a chapter.